-- Here at Kinsta, we use New Relic APM to monitor and optimize client websites to ensure maximum performance and satisfaction.
+- Here at Kinsta, we the Kinsta APM tool to monitor and optimize client websites to ensure maximum performance and satisfaction.
 This enables us to easily drill down to the lowest levels of a WordPress site, and pinpoint plugins, themes, and coding errors that are causing problems.

 APM tools can be used in a wide range of scenarios to achieve many and diverse goals.
 Whatever your business might do, it’s likely you can put APM to work for you.

 How APM Benefits WordPress Users

 APM tools can be leveraged by uses of all platforms.

 WordPress site owners in particular benefit from using them to monitor and maximize performance.
 You can keep tabs on plugins, themes, database calls, and other transactions on your site to find bottlenecks.

 This enables you to quickly fix problems and maintain an excellent user experience on your site.
 You can use APM tools to debug slow-loading pages and check for unnecessary processes that could be causing high overhead and server strain.